jonvw28/kew_grasses/README.md

 The raw data for the project were taken from a [World Checklist of Selected Plant Families (WCSP)][2]<sup>5</sup> download that was made on 5th July 2016 for the Poaceae family.
 From this, two unaltered comma-seperated value files were extracted, one giving the species data, and the other containing the distribution information.
 This is the format in which the default method will require the data to be for column references to be correct.
 Should the user wish to alter these column references then they should look [here][link1]

-Before counting the numbers of species published in each time window the data was first filtered so as to only select those currently accepted species.
-To do this the WCSP species data was filtered to select only entries with accepted taxonomic status, and only entries with a listed rank of species were included (removing sub-species).
-Finally any hybrids at the genus and/or species level were removed to leave only natural accepted species.
+Before counting the numbers of species published in each time window the data is first filtered.
+To do this the user can select one of 7 methods.
+The default is to accept all names.
+Full details of the different methods that can be set are laid out [here][link2]

-The above data set was then summarised, collecting the number of species first published in each time window.
-Where a species didn't have a year of publication it was excluded.
-The cumulative number of species up to each time window were also calculated.
+The data is then summarised into time windows as set by the user.
+Where the year of publication for a name is missing, it is excluded.

 ### Taxonomists

-The number of taxonomists was calculated by taking WCSP data set and collecting the entries for each time window.
-In this instance the filtering of the species as per above was not used as it was deemed appropriate to keep all of the data: this representing the effort in grass taxonomy at the time.
-This includes authors whose work is later moved into synonomy or who were working on various sub-species and hybrids.
-It is however possible to set the script to apply such filters should the user desire.
+The number of taxonomists active in each time window is calculated by taking the primary authors on names published in each window.
+The names which are used to calculate this are filtered by using the methods as outlined [here][link2].

-For the collected data for each time winow, the primary authors are then collected.
-To these strings the names are split based upon commas, '&' and the specific taxonomic symbols 'in' and 'ex'.
-By default the string of names is split wherever a comma is found.
-Also the default is for the authors after the string 'in' to be included as these represent authors on the paper that published the species description, and hence were active at the time of publication (the authors before the 'in' are always included as these are the authors of the description).
-For the string 'ex' the authors to the right are always included (as these are the authors of the descriptions), but by default the names to the left are excluded as these represent the taxonomist to whom the name is attributed, but this can be historic and so does not necessarily represent taxonomic effort at the time.
-The user is able to alter these settings.
+For each plant name, the primary authors are given as a string.
+In order to count the number of authors this string is split into the individual author names.
+The splits occur on the string `"&"` and optionally on the strings `","`, `"in"` and `"ex"`.
+The full details of this splitting can be seen [here][link3].
+The number of authors is then counted in a method similar to that used by Joppa et al 2011<sup>4</sup>.

 ## Model Fitting